MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data-subsequent.md

 When DescriptiveDataUploadApp runs, Viva Insights will start to process your data either as a full or incremental refresh, depending on what you specified here in metadata.json.

 >[!Important]
 >Make sure you delete any fields from metadata.json that you're not including in your data.csv file.
+If you have more fields in your metadata.json file than in your data.csv file—or vice versa—processing for your import will fail.
 >
 >Refer to [Import organizational data (first import)](import-org-data-first.md#metadatajson) to learn more about metadata.json and how to use it to map fields.